kabosuMy3a/Algorithm/ProgrammingAssignment/README.md

 Custom message "There is no solution for your SUDOKU." is printed with Z3 error message.

 ## pa102, FillaFix

+pa102 receives the input by standard input like pa101.
+However it's somehow different in entering inputs.
+**Please tester enter "Ctrl+D" after all inputs are entered**, becuase this puzzle's grid is not fixed.
+This program receives numbers from 0 to 9 as characters. ? can be entered.
+When this program receives first row of grid, it will set up the column number.
+So, this program check whether next input's column number is same with first one.
+When they are different, program makes error message and receives input again.
+This policies of program are all for making perfect grid.

 ## pa103, Numbrix